yasiryagi/helpdesk/tools/cli/README.md

 There are two ways of installing the CLI.

-If you are, or planning to, run a `storage-node`, build your own node/runtime, or host your own instance of `Pioneer` the CLI is bundled in the [joystream-monorepo](https://github.com/Joystream/joystream).
+If you are, or are planning to, run a `storage-node`, build your own node/runtime, or host your own instance of `Pioneer` the CLI is bundled in the [joystream-monorepo](https://github.com/Joystream/joystream).
 In that case, go [here](#build-yourself).
 If not, you may have an easier time using the [NPM-package](#install-with-npm).

 ### Install with NPM